decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 The DID document is built by using read only functions and contract events on the ERC1056 registry.

-Any value from the registry that returns an Ethereum address will be added to the `verificationMethod` array of the DID document with type `EcdsaSecp256k1RecoveryMethod2020` and an `blockchainAccountId` attribute containing the address.
+Any value from the registry that returns an Ethereum address will be added to the `verificationMethod` array of the DID document with type `EcdsaSecp256k1RecoveryMethod2020` and an `blockchainAccountId` attribute containing the address using [CAIP10 Format](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-10.md).

 Other verification relationships and service entries are added or removed by enumerating contract events (see below).

 #### Controller Address